 The College makes every attempt to enforce the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974.
 This regulation, as it applies to institutions of higher learning, ensures that students have access to certain records that pertain to them.
 It prohibits others, except faculty members or administrators who have "a need to know" and parents who claim their student as a dependent for tax purposes, from access to the student's records, unless the student signs a waiver.
-This waiver, the "Release of Student Information Request" form, may be obtained from the Office of the Registrar or found on-line at http://my.flagler.edu/ics/Academics/Registrar.
-The "Release of Student Information" form is specific to each Academic Year (Fall Semester thru Summer Term) and must be signed and submitted by the student for each Academic Year.
+This waiver, the "Release of Student Information Request" form, may be obtained from the Office of the Registrar or found online at http://my.flagler.edu/ics/Academics/Registrar.
+The "Release of Student Information" must be signed and submitted by the student and remains in effect until the student rescinds it in writing.